 Final commissioning and testing of the circuit successfully took place during July and August 2017 and the heap leach pad is now producing from a fully commissioned agglomeration plant with the recovery issues having been resolved.
 The existing pad capacity has been expanded to accommodate the newly agglomerated ore and to make available additional areas to re-handle and agglomerate the 800,000 tonnes of ore already loaded onto the existing pad.

-The average daily production of agglomerated material has increased from approximately 1,200 tonnes per day to the projected capacity of 4,000 tonnes per day.
+The average daily production of agglomerated material is approximately 3,000 tonnes per day.
 The agglomeration circuit is currently being fed with ROM (Run of Mine) ore and once stabilised, material from the existing pad will start to be processed.

 The agglomeration circuit has a nameplate capacity of 500 tonnes per hour and will be operated on a one shift per day basis.